SimDeveloper-cripto/lasd_libraries_v2/README.md

 # Overview

 This is a continuation and completion of lasd_libraries: <https://github.com/SimDeveloper-cripto/lasd_libraries>. <br />
-What I am focusing my work on the most is the __Weigthed and Oriented Graph data structure, which is implemented by adjacency lists__. <br />
+What I have focused my work on the most is the __Weigthed and Oriented Graph data structure, which is implemented by adjacency lists__. <br />
-Also, I used this library for the examination of algorithms and data structures. <br />
+Also, I used this library for the examination of `algorithms and data structures`, and many other applications!. <br />
 __Disclaimer:__ The usage of __non-primitive data types__ need more testing.

-Things I want to add in the future for the Graph:
+Future additions for the Graph:

 - A* Search Algorithm for std::pair<>
 - PostOrder Map() and Fold() (both Bfs and Dfs)